vyos/vyos-documentation/docs/services/sstp-server.rst

   Common Name (e.g. server FQDN or YOUR name) []:
   Email Address []:

-The example below will answer configuration request for the user user ``foo``.
+The example below will answer configuration request for the user ``foo``.

 Use <tab> to setup the ``set sstp-settings ssl-certs ...``, it automatically looks for all files and directories in ``/config/user-data/sstp``.